fgiloux/kcp-operator-sdk/README.md

-# kcp-operator-sdk
+# kcp Operator SDK

 This project contains code generators to help with building cluster / [kcp](https://github.com/kcp-dev/kcp) aware operators.
 ## Description

 After running a few commands the sdk generates all the plumbing so that operator authors can focus on designing their API and implementing the business logic.

-kcp-operator-sdk will generate for you:
+`kcp-operator-sdk` will generate for you:

 - Code doing the json conversion for the API (custom resource) you have defined
 - Configuration files for